C. M. Gautam

-Chidhambaram Muralidharen Gautam (born 8 March 1986) is an India domestic cricketer.
+Chidhambaram Muralidharen Gautam (born 8 March 1986) is an Indian domestic cricketer.
 He played for Karnataka cricket team before moving to Goa.

 Domestic career

 For nearly five seasons Gautam was a fixture in the Karnataka line-up breaking into the team as a batsman before taking over the gloves from the long-serving wicketkeeper Thilak Naidu.

 He represented the India Green cricket team in the NKP Salve Challenger Trophy in 2011.

 He was the second-highest run-getter of the 2012–13 Ranji Trophy.
 He was a significant contributor to his team's success that season.
 Promoted to No. 4 position, he made a total of 943 runs at an average of 117.87, the highest season-tally in Ranji Trophy history by a wicketkeeper.
 He scored an unbeaten 130 in a high-scoring first-innings shootout against Tamil Nadu followed by a two-hour unbeaten 26 to deny Uttar Pradesh an outright win.
 He then made a second innings 71 to help beat Delhi after having conceded the first-innings lead, before scoring 250-plus scores against both Vidarbha and Maharashtra.
 He also had 34 dismissals to his name in 2012-13 Ranji season.
 He was rewarded by the national selectors with a place in the India A squad for the warm-up match against the touring Australian team in February 2013.

 Ahead of the 2019–20 Ranji Trophy, he moved from Karnataka to Goa.